 The political science major is a broad-based liberal arts degree which requires extensive reading, writing, analysis and critical thinking.
 Coursework is complemented with a variety of public service internships for which students receive academic credit.
 Faculty within the political science program serve as mentors for students and work closely with each student for the purpose of academic and career advising.
 Students who graduate with a degree in political science are well prepared to attend law school, or graduate school.
 Political science graduates also are prepared to enter public employment at the federal, state or local level, along with a number of jobs in the private sector.

 The political science major is a 36 credit degree program which can include up to 9 credits of field internships.
-The degree also requires 6 credits of supporting coursework in a foreign language.

 Courses are offered in four major areas:

 - Comparative Politics